Effective decision making for boards of directors: Three easy steps

 The less shocked, the better

 Following these steps will help to eliminate any last-minute surprises, ‘table drops,’ or rushed decisions.
 Much like when you are shocked by an impromptu party on your birthday, no board likes to be surprised.
-Nor do boards want to be thrown into a situation where there is an immediate need for a decision, particularly if it is packaged as a final product that they know nothing about.
+Nor do boards want to be thrown into a situation where there is an immediate need for a decision, especially if it is packaged as a final product they know nothing about.

 If these steps sound familiar – they are!
 Parliament functions using a similar three-step process;